MnemoWare/CogniRay/docs/Experiment 04.md

 ![Illustration 5 - Memory Dynamics Over Time (Stage C)](files/ex04_stage_c_memory_dynamics.png)

-Visualizations of the memory field and ray B's evolving geometry will demonstrate how the system adapts to encode an orthogonal target without explicit supervision.
+Visualizations of the memory field and ray B's evolving geometry demonstrate how the system adapts to encode an orthogonal target without explicit supervision.

 #### Summary and Conclusion of Stage C: